Colorado Child Abuse and Neglect Hotline: 1-844-CO-4-KIDS (1-844-264-5437)

 All DCAC therapists participate in ongoing training for the effective delivery of evidence-based treatments including:

 Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic technique, using bilateral stimulation that allows individuals who have been exposed to disturbing, and possibly traumatizing events to activate the nervous system’s natural mechanisms for processing the memories.
-The individual does not forget the experience, but is able to integrate it so it can be recalled instead of being re-experienced.
+The individual does not forget the experience but is able to integrate it so it can be recalled instead of being re-experienced.

 Trauma-Focused Cognitive Behavioral Therapy is a components-based approach to working with children and adolescents that integrates trauma-sensitive interventions, cognitive behavioral principles of gradual exposure, integrating attachment, development and family based models in order to address symptoms of post-traumatic stress disorder, depression and anxiety associated with exposure to overwhelming life events.